 Types of extensions and conversions that we specialise in.
 These include garage conversions, which is a common type of conversion using the best use of wasted home space.
 We also commonly specialise in single storey and double-storey extensions which is constructed to adjoin an existing building, this method of connections requires careful consideration and planning in particular the knock through into the existing building.
 This is why when considering an extension is it best to use a knowledgeable and experienced building team whom can guide you through the process.

-- Extensions must not exceed 50% of the total area of land around the ‘original house‘ (the house as it was first built or as it was on 1 July 1948).
+- Built extensions must not exceed 50% of the total area of land around the ‘original house’.
+This is the house as it was first built or as the building stood on 1 July 1948.

-- The eaves and ridge height can be no higher than the existing house.
+- The eaves and ridge height of the extension can be no higher than the existing house.

 - Multi-storey rear extensions cannot exceed the rear wall by more than 3 m in length.

-- Two-storey extensions can be no closer than 7 m to rear site boundary.
+- Two-storey extensions can be no closer than 7 m to the rear site boundary.

-- Materials used must be similar in appearance to the existing building (not relevant for conservatories).
+- Materials used must be similar in appearance to the existing building.
+This is not relevant for conservatories.

-- Extensions forward of the front or side elevation of a house facing a highway are not permitted.
+- Extensions at the front or side elevation of a house facing a highway are not permitted.

 - Balconies or verandas are not permitted.